 Prior to your joining the lab, Research Mentors may identify a set of papers, chapters, texts, or other training material that describe salient parts of science, techniques, and/or skills necessary to equip the student with basic knowledge of the research area.
-Students will also need to see IMSA's research librarian in the IRC.
-You will be required to submit a signed form from the librarian showing that you have completed this step.
-You will get this from the research librarian.
 DO NOT just Google and cite the first things that show up.
-Research Librarians are trained specifically to assist in this endeavor.
-This step is not an option regardless of whether or not a mentor has provided literature to you.
+Research Librarians in the IRC are trained specifically to assist in you.